chunnel.co.uk › Folkestone to Calais

 Folkestone to Calais departure times

-LeShuttle runs around the clock, with up to four departures an hour at peak times and a reduced service through the night.
-Because it is so frequent, you rarely wait long, and if you arrive early you can often board an earlier crossing when there is space.
+The crossing runs around the clock, with up to four departures an hour at busy times and a reduced service overnight.
+You rarely wait long, and if you arrive early you can often board an earlier crossing when there is space.
+Check the current departures on our live timetable.

 The Folkestone terminal

-The UK terminal is at Folkestone in Kent, just off the M20 at Junction 11A, postcode CT18 8XX for your satnav.
-It has check-in, border control, fuel, shops and places to eat before you board.
-For the full rundown of the terminal, directions, check-in, facilities, and parking, see our dedicated guide: Eurotunnel Folkestone terminal.
+The UK terminal is in Kent, just off the M20 at Junction 11A, postcode CT18 8XX.
+It has automatic check-in, both borders in one place, plus fuel, shops and places to eat.
+For directions, facilities and parking, see our Folkestone terminal guide.

 The return: Calais to Folkestone